bruno-aro/Wine_Project/README.md

 * Alcohol tends to be higher in higher‑quality labels (validate via ANOVA).
 * Correlation heatmap highlights relationships to monitor for collinearity/leakage.

-> ⚠️ Note: Fill in concrete numbers/plots from your notebook (means, medians, p‑values, etc.).

 ---

 ## 5) Modeling Snapshot